 The Group has established a risk matrix, consisting of the key risks and controls in place to mitigate those risks.
 The Board confirms that there is an ongoing process for identifying, evaluating and managing the principal risks faced by the Group.
-Details of the Group's risks can be found above, together with an explanation of the controls that have been established to mitigate each risk.
+Details of the Group's risks can be found on pages 24 to 28 of the Strategic Report, together with an explanation of the controls that have been established to mitigate each risk.
 The risk matrix provides a basis for the Audit and Risk Committee and the Board to regularly monitor the effective operation of the controls and to update the matrix when new risks are identified.